AmokSolderer/APC/DOC/DispSys11.md

 ![Disp_Sys11](https://github.com/AmokSolderer/APC/blob/V01.04/DOC/PICS/Disp_Sys11.jpg)

-It consists of 2 player boards with 7-digit alphanumerical player displays, 2 player boards with 7-digit numerical player displays, a credit board with 4numerical LED elements and a driver board which contains the electronic circuits.
+It consists of 2 player boards with 7-digit alphanumerical player displays, 2 player boards with 7-digit numerical player displays, a credit board with 4 numerical LED elements and a driver board which contains the electronic circuits.
 I'm using this set only with red LED displays.
 They're very bright and shiny red.

 The Gerber files, BOM and schematics of the driver board can be found [here](https://github.com/AmokSolderer/APC/tree/V01.04/DOC/Hardware/Sys11_Display).
-The display boards are the sam as in the normal System 7 LED display and the System 7 alphanumeric version.
+The display boards are the same as in the normal System 7 LED display and the System 7 alphanumeric version.